Home » Bitcoin Trading Guide

 The following are some of the factors to consider when performing fundamental analysis:

 1. Government regulations – if the asset does not meet the regulatory requirements of a given jurisdiction, there is a negative impact on its growth.
-However, a positive position by the government is seen as a welcome development — for example, El Salvador’s legislation to make Bitcoin legal tender.
+However, a favorable position by the government is seen as a welcome development — for example, El Salvador’s legislation to make Bitcoin legal tender.

-2. Usability – a coin’s value increases if there are more real-life uses for it.
-An increase in usage is seen as a growth in the value of an asset.
+2. Usability – a coin’s value increases when it has more real-life users.
+Increased usage results in growth in the asset’s value.

 Seasonality Analysis